-Children in the Sweet Peas Nursery Class are expected to be able to use the toilet.
+Children in the Bluebonnet and Morning Glory Classes are expected to be able to use the toilet.
 The Sunflower Garden Class children work on learning to use the toilet.
-For children who are still in diapers, we welcome if the parents use and bring cloth diapers.
+For children who are still in diapers, we welcome parents to bring cloth diapers, if your family prefers.

 Rhythm of the Day, Week, and Season